solidjs/solid/documentation/guides/reactivity.md

 const [count, setCount] = createSignal(0);
 ```

-Effects are functions that wrap reads of our signal and re-execute when ever a dependent Signal's value changes.
+Effects are functions that wrap reads of our signal and re-execute whenever a dependent Signal's value changes.
 This is useful for creating side effects, like rendering.

 ```js
 createEffect(() => console.log("The latest count is", count()));